vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/08_vihita-vyavasthAna-paddhatiH.md

 <details><summary>English</summary>

 34-35.
-"For the non-lapse of dharmas, for the pre- servation of the race, for the protection of the people, for the establishment of the moral-laws (or fixity of usages),
+"For the non-lapse of dharmas, for the preservation of the race, for the protection of the people, for the establishment of the moral-laws (or fixity of usages),
 </details>